Erik-Delgado/PrivacyPolicies/README.md

 # PrivacyPolicies
-Privacy policy for Video Downloader app
+Privacy policy for apps that Erik Delgado has worked on.